TomTheLion/Automated-Lunar-Mission/README.md

 The goal of this project was to land a spacecraft on the Mun using automated guidance and precalculated burns.
 I originally underestimated the complexity of this task.
 It seemed that each part that I thought would be simple was not, and each problem I solved resulted in two more.
 If I had known how long it was going to take and how hard it was going to be, I may have never started.
 But here we are!

-I did not want to get into too much detail in this post, but I would be happy to answer any questions about how my code works

 Special thanks to Noiredd for developing PEGAS and Eggrobin and Pleroy for developing principia.
 Without these I would not have been able to complete this project.